 One of the most common examples of spiritual bypassing is the insistence on forgiveness.

-Remember that it is the context + what is said + timing that tells you whether an interaction/practice becomes a form of spiritual bypassing.
-So, for example, a person who has been wronged (at whatever level) might benefit from feeling her anger, might need to spend time grieving the impact of her loss, or might benefit at a specific point in time not from forgiving but from taking action to defend herself.
+Remember that it is the context + what is said + the timing that tells you whether an interaction/practice becomes a form of spiritual bypassing.
+So, for example, a person who has been wronged (at whatever level) might benefit from feeling her anger, might need to spend time grieving the impact of her loss, or might benefit at a specific time not from forgiving but from taking action to defend herself.

-The timing of forgiveness matters: you might be pushed into forgiving others before you are protected from their abuse, or you might not be ready to forgive until you fully process the impact of what happened to you.
+The timing of forgiveness matters: you might be pushed into forgiving others before you are protected from their abuse, or you might not be ready to forgive until you fully process the impact of what happened to you and feel safer.
 Sometimes feeling that you “have to” forgive blocks you from focusing on your needs, your wellbeing, or on your joy and resilience.
 You might again fall into a version of self blame for what happened – this time because you cannot forgive and forget.

-Another example of spiritual bypassing is focusing on Oneness and transcendental experiences without acknowledging differences, the messiness of being mortal, the consequences of past events, etc. A healthy environment will hold space for it all: it will acknowledge our common humanity and our different experiences, it will gently remind us of that part of ourselves that is untouched by trauma, while offering support, compassion, and empathy for our pain, grief, desperation, rage, and doubts.
+Another example of spiritual bypassing is focusing on Oneness and transcendental experiences without acknowledging differences, the messiness of being mortal, the consequences of past events, etc. A healthy environment will hold space for it all: it will acknowledge our common humanity and our different experiences, it will gently remind us of that part of ourselves that is untouched by trauma, while offering support, compassion, and patience for our pain, grief, desperation, rage, and doubts.

 And let's be honest… a lot of us are less pleasant to be around when we are angry, depressed, confused, insecure, etc. What heals us is our own and others' compassion and ability to hold space for even that part of ourselves that feels messy, negative, insecure.
-What feels like it's “wrong” is the mind/body's attempt to protect and heal in the best way it can in that moment.
+What feels like it's “wrong” is the mind/body's attempt to protect and heal in the best way it can.
 Repressing, denying, or bypassing this process does not help, it can even in some cases retraumatize us.

 Being and non-being create each other.Tao Te Ching